 - 1. Select the IP from the IP catalog. - 2.
-Double-click on the selected IP or select the Customize IP command from the toolbar or popup menu.
+Double-click the selected IP or select the Customize IP command from the toolbar or right-click menu.

-For details, see the sections, "Working with IP" and "Customizing IP for the Design" in the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 7] and the "Working with the Vivado IDE" section in the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 8].
+For details, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 8] and the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 9].